Allegations about adults who work with children

 - non-sexual contact, which breaches a code of conduct or positive handling policy

-- breeches in safeguarding policies and procedures around professional conduct
+- breaches in safeguarding policies and procedures around professional conduct

-- providing rewards and incentives which are not sanctioned within a code of conduct.
+- providing rewards and incentives that are not sanctioned within a code of conduct.
 And when this singles out particular children or young people to the detriment of others

 - being under the influence of drugs or alcohol in the workplace

-- inappropriate use of work IT equipment in work or at home e.g. viewing adult pornography
+- inappropriate use of work IT equipment at work or home e.g. viewing adult pornography

 - failure to protect or report a safeguarding concern